 A variety of school-based benefits have been linked to coaching related to students, educators, and systems.
-Foremost, school-based coaching is linked to improved student achievement.^{2, 5, 6, 7} When students are taught by effective teachers they benefit from high quality instruction.
-For educators, coaching has been shown to lead to improved teaching and a more focused approach to student learning.8 Educators who receive coaching have been found to practice newly learned strategies more often and with greater fidelity, adapt strategies more appropriately, and retain and increase their use of strategies over time.9 For systems, coaching helps build a cohesive, positive school culture by enhancing a sense of shared responsibility and collaboration.
-It increases trust and collegiality among staff; leads to better curriculum alignment; and improves educator efficacy and satisfaction.10 Building collective teacher efficacy is one of the most powerful ways to impact student growth.^{10a}
+Foremost, school-based coaching is linked to improved student achievement.^{2, 5, 6, 7} When students are taught by effective teachers they benefit from high-quality instruction.
+For educators, coaching leads to improved teaching and a more focused approach to student learning.8 Educators who receive coaching practice newly learned strategies more often and with greater fidelity; adapt strategies more appropriately; and retain and increase their use of strategies over time.9 For systems, coaching helps build a cohesive, positive school culture by enhancing a sense of shared responsibility and collaboration.
+It increases trust and collegiality among staff; leads to better curriculum alignment; and improves educator efficacy and satisfaction.10 Collective teacher efficacy is one of the most powerful ways to impact student growth.^{10a}

-While training events support the acquisition of new knowledge and skills, coaching supports learners in applying those skills in different contexts.
+While training events support the acquisition of new knowledge and skills, coaching supports educators in applying those skills in different contexts.
 Coaches can offer the support and feedback needed for those trying to incorporate new learning into their personal style of teaching with their specific students.
 Together coaches and those being coached work through implementation issues, lesson design, and the alignment of learning across instructional practices and strategies.
-Coaching that focuses on an educator's specific context (classroom) is more likely to increase that educator's use of skills learned in training.^{2, 10}
+When coaching focuses on an educator's specific context (classroom), it is more likely to increase that educator's use of skills learned in training.^{2, 10}